konvajs/site/source/docs/sandbox/SVG_On_Canvas.md

 })
 ```

 That way works ok for many cases.
-But it is not fully cross capibale
+But it is not fully cross capable.
+At the time of writing this post some SVG are not visible in the Firefox browser ([the is a workaround for that case](https://github.com/konvajs/konva/issues/677#issuecomment-504596837)).

+3. Use external library to draw svg into `<canvas>` element.
+And then use that canvas for [Konva.Image](/docs/shapes/Image.html).

-You can't directly insert GIF image into the canvas.
-But we can use external library to parse the gif and then we can draw it into the layer as `Konva.Image` shape.
+We can use [canvg](https://github.com/canvg/canvg) to parse SVG and draw it into `<canvas>`.

-In this demo I will use [gifler](http://themadcreator.github.io/gifler/) to parse and draw the gif.
-You can use any other library.
+Here is the demo that shows drawing natively and with a library.

-{% iframe /downloads/code/sandbox/GIF_On_Canvas.html %}
+{% iframe /downloads/code/sandbox/SVG_On_Canvas.html %}

-{% include_code Konva GIF demo sandbox/GIF_On_Canvas.html %}
+{% include_code Konva GIF demo sandbox/SVG_On_Canvas.html %}